korbinian90/ROMEO/README.md

 Note that echo times are required for unwrapping multi-echo data.

+## Common Pitfalls
+### Phase Input
+The input data is automatically rescaled to [-π;π].
+For example, the input data can be given from [0;4095], which is rescaled to the range [-π;π].
+In case the data is already in radians, this can be deactivated using the flag `--no-rescale`.
+This might be necessary for phase difference data, where calculating the phase difference increases the range to [-2π;2π], but no rescaling to [-π;π] should occur.

 ## Different Use Cases
 ### Multi-Echo
 If multi-echo data is available, supplying ROMEO with multi-echo information should improve the unwrapping accuracy.
 The same is true for magnitude information.